 Problems with educators can be a major concern for a lot of students.

-This is because students that struggle to engage or concentrate due to their educator’s way of teaching can negatively impact their studying experience.
+This is because students that struggle to engage or concentrate due to their educator’s way of teaching can negatively impact their online studying experience.

 Expensive travel costs and parking expenses are also common concerns for first-time students, especially those trying to balance work and study.